tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/Activities/04-Stu_Rolling_Statistics/README.md

 1. Import libraries and dependencies.

-2. Read in `shop.csv` as a Pandas DataFrame, and set the Date column as a datetime index, then plot the data.
+2. Read in `shop.csv` as a Pandas DataFrame, and set the Date column as a datetime index, then plot the data. stan

 3. Use the `rolling` function and set the `window` parameter to designate the time windows.
 Then, use the `mean` function to calculate the following: